 - In an episode of Whose Line Is It Anyway?, one of the "scenes from a hat" suggestions was something like "inappropriate times to hit on somebody."
 Wayne: "I'm terribly sorry about your loss, Mrs. Jenkins..."

 - Rescue Me: Tommy sleeps with his dead brother's widow.
 And his dead cousin's widow.

 - A variant occurs on Buffy the Vampire Slayer.
 After Glory drives Tara insane, she ends up having to spend a night in the hospital.
 Willow says that she doesn't think she can sleep without her.
 Anya's response:

-- The UnSub in "The Longest Night" of Criminal Minds explains to the little girl he's abducted that he has "a widow to comfort".
-Of course, by "comfort", he means "rape".
+- The UnSub in "The Longest Night" explains to the little girl he's abducted that he has "a widow to comfort".
+Of course, she's a widow because he just shot her husband and by "comfort", he means "rape".

 - Discussed in the How I Met Your Mother episode "46 Minutes", when Ted, Robin, and Barney, after indulging in a long, drunken, terrible night full of mishaps due their depression over Marshall and Lily moving to Long Island, gloomily start predicting how Marshall and Lily might eventually stop seeing them altogether.
 Barney's imagination, of course, goes completely overboard: